Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Density of Hasse failures

 We then split the summation over $a$ in two smaller sums.
 If $B/50 < a < B/25$, we bound the sums over $b$ and $d$ trivially by $O(1)$, which produces a total error term of size $O(B^{3/2})$ after applying the trivial bound for the corresponding sum over $a$.
-If $a \le B/50$ we use that $\varphi(n)/n$ is $1$ on average and thus the sums over $b$ and $d$ are both of magnitude $\sqrt{B/a}$.
+If $a \le B/50$ we use that $\varphi(n)/n$ is $1$ on average and so the sums over $b$ and $d$ are both of magnitude $\sqrt{B/a}$.
 This can be seen, for example, by expanding the Dirichlet convolution of $\varphi(d)/d$.
 Indeed,

 where $c_1$ is a positive constant that can be calculated explicitly by completing the sum over $r$.
-The above error term is obtained after applying the trivial bound for the sum over $r$ inside it.
+The above error term comes from trivially bounding the sum over $r$ inside it.
 Treating the sum over $b$ analogously shows that there is a positive constant $c_2$ such that

 Substituting the above asymptotic for the sums over $b$ and over $d$ in \eqref{eqn:step1} generates error terms of magnitude

 where we have used that $\log(B/25a) \ll \log(B/5a)$.
 Abel's summation formula now implies that each of these error terms is $O(B^{3/2})$.